 Disturbing the peace, also known as a breach of the peace, disorderly conduct, or by similar terms, occurs whenever someone acts in a way that disrupts the public order or disturbs the peace and tranquility of the community.
-Disturbing the peace laws are very broad, covering a wide range of activity, and because of this they are one of the more commonly charged crimes.
+Disturbing the peace laws are very broad, covering a wide range of activity, and because of this, they're one of the more commonly charged crimes.
 Most disturbing the peace offenses are misdemeanors, though some may be felonies or even infractions (see below).

-In some states and cities, a disturbing the peace crime can constitute an infraction.
+In some states and cities, a disturbing the peace crime might only be an infraction, which is less serious than a misdemeanor.
 Punishments for infractions include fines and community service, but not jail time.
 Some jurisdictions even treat certain kinds of infractions as civil, rather than criminal, offenses—an example is a traffic ticket.

 Pleading to an infraction is a better outcome than being convicted of a misdemeanor or felony.
 For example, some job applications ask the applicant if they've ever been convicted of a felony or misdemeanor.
 Someone guilty of an infraction can honestly answer "no" to that question.
 But some job applications ask broader questions that encompass any kind of "criminal" behavior.
 Ultimately, the phrasing of the question and the way your jurisdiction classifies the infraction determine how you should answer those kinds of questions.

 Though it may not sound like a serious offense, a disturbing the peace conviction can sometimes bring serious penalties.
 While the vast majority of disturbing the peace charges are misdemeanors or infractions, felony charges are possible depending on the state and the circumstances surrounding the crime.